BeaconServers/Beacon-Backend/README.md

 1. Go to [the Docker installation instructions](https://docs.docker.com/compose/install/) and choose your platform and install docker-compose
 2. Clone this git repositry anywhere on your computer
 3. Simply run `docker-compose up --build --remove-orphans` from the root directory of the repository (you may need to run the command with sudo on Linux)
+4. Due to quirks in the way Docker works (see 5bcf6bba6debdae6a6b6f601290f73d085a28c53), running `docker-compose up` for the first time will download CS:GO during the run phase, instead of during the build stage.
+What this means to anyone who cares is that the first time you run SteamCMD, it will take a little while before the entire backend is up and running, even though the web server will be up.
+Basically, the first time you run the backend, it won't be fully working until CS:GO is downloaded, so don't open any issues about not being able to access the game servers, even though the web server is up ;)

 You don't need the `--remove-orphans` option on docker-compose up, however, it automatically removes docker images that aren't being used (like for example, if the version of a docker image changes in development).

 Likewise, the `--build` option tells Docker to build the latest version of the package, if anything has been updated.
 While that isn't necessary either, it's strongly recommended unless you know what you're doing.